ernesto-velasco/Simple-Python-UDP-Communication/README.md

 # Simple Python UDP Communication
-Deploying of a Client and Server UDP communication.
+Deploying of a Client-Server UDP communication.
 ## Built With
 * Python 3.8